AustinCundiff/AustinCundiff.github.io/_posts/2022-10-25-application-hacker-methodology.md

 ### Forced Browsing

 However, If we strike out with the URLS, then we go with forced browsing.
 We will need a wordlist first.
-Here are a couple different wordlists repositories we can use:
+Here are a couple of different wordlists repositories we can use:
 * [**The ultimate wordlist repo: SecLists**](https://github.com/danielmiessler/SecLists)
 * [**Assetnote has some excellent wordlists as well**](https://wordlists.assetnote.io/)